 Figure \ref{fig:exp-sensitivity-M} indicates the FPR and AUROC values of $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$ under varied numbers of RFFs and support landmarks $M_r,M_n$.
-As $M_r$ and $M_n$ increase, the detection performances of both $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$ improve, since the random features and low-rank features gradually converge to the Gaussian kernel.
-Besides, Figure \ref{fig:exp-sensitivity-M} also provides supplementary data to the discussion on the computational complexity in Section \ref{sec:exp:comput-complex}.
+As $M_r$ and $M_n$ increase, the detection performance of both $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$ improves, since the random features and low-rank features gradually converge to the Gaussian kernel.
+Besides, Figure \ref{fig:exp-sensitivity-M} also provides supplementary results to discussions on the computational complexity in Section \ref{sec:exp:comput-complex}.
 Under the same value of $M_r$ and $M_n$, the low-rank mapping of $\rm KPCA_{nys}$ significantly outperforms the random mapping of $\rm KPCA_{rff}$ in detection performance.
-To be specific, we can further find in Figure \ref{fig:exp-sensitivity-M} that the low-rank mapping built by sampling 1024 support landmarks even exceeds the detection performance of the 4096-dimensional random mapping, which strongly supports the superiority of the data-dependent low-rank approximation in OoD detection.
+We can further find in Figure \ref{fig:exp-sensitivity-M} that the low-rank mapping built by sampling 1,024 support landmarks even exceeds the detection performance of the 4,096-dimensional random mapping, which strongly supports the superiority of the data-dependent low-rank approximation in OoD detection.